In-Context Learning Dynamics with Random Binary Sequences: In-Context Learning as Model Selection

+In our experiments, we assume a hypothesis space $\mathcal{H}$ that approximates the latent space of LLM concepts used when predicting the next token, i.e., We assume that an LLM operates over next-token prediction only, and so each generated token $y_{t-1}$ will be appended to the context when the following token is sampled, i.e. $x_t = ( x_{0, \ldots, t-1}, y_{t-1} )$.
+With this framework, we can understand ICL dynamics through the lens of hypothesis search.
+An LLM might not compute the sum in the above equation by taking a weighted average of latent capabilities.
+An LLM might perform Bayesian model selection, instead of model averaging, where for any given $x$, only a single latent concept $h$ approximates the posterior predictive distribution: $h^* = \argmax_h p(h | x), \ \ p(y|x) = p(y | h^*)$.
+We provide a visual demonstration of how Bayesian model selection leads to sharp changes in the predictive distribution $p(y | x)$ with a toy model in Fig.~\ref{fig:model-selection}.
 Cognitive scientists have used Bayesian predictive and posterior distributions to model learning dynamics in human adults and children, as well as in non-human animals~\citep{tenenbaum1998bayesian, goodman2008rational, ullman2020bayesian}.
 A discrete hypothesis space in a probabilistic model can give clear and meaningful explanations to learning patterns analogous to mode collapse and phase transitions in deep learning.
-When behavior suddenly shifts from one pattern, or mode, of behavior to another, this can be understood as one hypothesis coming to dominate the posterior $p(h|x)$ as $x$ grows in scale~\citep{ullman2012theory}.
-For example, children 3.5--5 years old learning to count undergo a dramatic conceptual shift from knowing the meanings of only a few number words (``one'', ``two'') to a full inductive understanding of counting, which can be modeled as Bayesian model selection with a simplicity prior over models~\citep{piantadosi2012bootstrapping}.
+When behavior suddenly shifts from one pattern, or mode, of behavior to another, this can be understood as one hypothesis coming to dominate the posterior $p(h|x)$ as $x$ grows in scale.
+This theory can explain conceptual shifts observed when children learn intuitive theories of domains such as intuitive physics~\citep{ullman2012theory} and learning to count ~\citep{piantadosi2012bootstrapping}.
 Such cognitive analysis of behavioral shifts as generated from a shift in posterior probability between one hypothesis to another parallels recent work on learning dynamics in training and prompting LLMs.
-E.g., sharp phase changes have been observed when training neural networks, corresponding to the formation of identifiable mechanisms such as modular addition circuits or induction heads~\citep{nanda2023progress, olsson2022context, zhong2023clock, bai2023transformers}.
-ICL research has explored how few-shot prompting can significantly boost LLM performance in various domains, and how the particular exemplars provided in context determine its overall effectiveness~\citep{brown2020language, zhao2020closer, zhao2021calibrate, min_rethinking_2022, lu2021fantastically, zhou2022least, turpin2023language}.
-Work on chain-of-thought reasoning in LLMs demonstrates how a few exemplars of detailed solutions or even a simple prompt like ``let's think this through step-by-step'' can dramatically impact model performance~\citep{wei2022chain, kojima2022large, srivastava2022beyond}.
-For further discussion of related work, see Appendix~\ref{appendix:related-work}.
+Sharp phase changes have been observed when training neural networks, corresponding to the formation of identifiable mechanisms such as modular addition circuits or induction heads~\citep{nanda2023progress, olsson2022context, zhong2023clock, bai2023transformers}, and can be interpreted as Bayesian model selection~\citep{lw_devinterp}.
+Also see App.~\ref{appendix:related-work},~\ref{appendix:cog-interp}.